WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 ### Budget Validation:
 Validate the app correctly calculates budget percentages and targets based on user-provided income.

-### Clearing Personalized Budgets:
-Test the functionality for clearing a user’s personalized budget.
-Ensure it resets to the default template tied to their income.

 ### Search and Filter UI:
 Verify the search and filter interface is user-friendly, with responsive and accurate filtering for expenses.